japanninja74/ES_Security_Spectre_rpi3/README.md

 # Embedded-systems-security-Spectre

 This material was originally developed as part of an assignment of the Operating systems for embedded systems course delivered at Politecnico di Torino by Prof. Stefano Di Carlo.

+All the files named "armpmu_lib." and all the contents in the folder "enable_arm_pmu.h" have been written by Austin Seipp and are available in the following GitHub repository: https://github.com/thoughtpolice/enable_arm_pmu